Survivor Series (2015)

-The 2015 Survivor Series was the 29th annual Survivor Series professional wrestling pay-per-view and livestreaming event produced by WWE.
-It took place on November 22, 2015, at Philips Arena in Atlanta, Georgia, which was the first time the state hosted the event.
+The 2015 Survivor Series was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the 29th annual Survivor Series and took place on November 22, 2015, at Philips Arena in Atlanta, Georgia, which was the first time the state hosted the event.
 The event celebrated The Undertaker's 25th anniversary in WWE, his debut occurring at the 1990 Survivor Series.
 This was also the last Survivor Series event to be held before the reintroduction of the brand extension in July 2016, and the final Survivor Series event until the 2022 event to not carry the brand supremacy theme.